How to Become a Travel Agent and Start Prospering

-- In every year from 2011 to 2015, the travel and tourism sector grew more quickly than the overall global economy.3
+- The travel and tourism sector tends to grow more quickly than the overall global economy.3

-- In 2015 alone, the global travel and tourism industry supported about 284 million jobs and generated more than seven trillion dollars.
-Over 5.6 million of those jobs were in America.3
+- In 2018 alone, the global travel and tourism industry supported almost 319 million jobs and generated more than eight trillion dollars.3

-- The world's travel and tourism sector is expected to support more than 370 million jobs by 2026—an increase of about 30 percent from 2015.
-Within the U.S., travel and tourism jobs are expected to rise in number by nearly 29 percent over that same period.3
+- The world's travel and tourism sector is expected to support nearly 421 million jobs by 2029—an increase of about 32 percent from 2018.3

 - Because many experienced travel agents in the U.S. are reaching retirement age, about 11,500 job openings are expected to become available between 2014 and 2024 to help replace them.5

 Many different options exist for learning how to be a travel agent.
 After all, the industry doesn't really endorse just one standard path of entry.
 Aspiring travel agents can often find training through industry associations, host agencies, hotel and transportation consortiums, and various other travel suppliers.
 However, going to a travel agent school is definitely one of the most popular options.
 And it sometimes represents the best value.

 In fact, through online programs, some schools can even help you learn how to become a travel agent from home.
 So you may not necessarily need to attend class on campus.
 Plus, a lot of schools offer programs that are designed to help you attain industry recognition.

 For example, you might be able to prepare for a widely respected exam such as The Travel Institute's Travel Agent Proficiency (TAP) test.
 It's a test that measures a new travel agent's entry-level knowledge in areas such as:6